 The playful, hands-on approach will be especially gratifying for hobbyists who occasionally want to create their 3D designs without having to master the mysterious lore of conventional free CAD software.

 LibreCAD is an open source free CAD software.
 It contains basic tools you will need to model and modify your designs.
 Since LibreCAD displays only 2D views, it has a slim file size of only 30 MB.
 But not to worry, it can display isometric views.
 Though the free CAD program satisfies common drawing needs, the functionality will not overwhelm you, unlike other free CAD software.
-LibreCAD’s UI is uncluttered, and overall the CAD program is suitable for beginners.
+LibreCAD’s UI is uncluttered, and overall the free CAD software is suitable for beginners.

 Working with the tools in MagicaVoxel takes some getting used to, as you choose between modes that affect only the surface of a mesh, select layers or penetrate the volume of a mesh.
-The consequences of these techniques are as far reaching as many sophisticated tools in traditional 3D modeling programs.
+The consequences of these techniques are as far reaching as many sophisticated tools in traditional 3D CAD programs.
 As users who have taken to them no longer depend on assembling complex designs voxel by voxel, but can sketch them out quickly and efficiently.

 With games like Monument Valley and Minecraft voxel designs have become very popular.
 Free CAD software like MagicaVoxel is a brilliant choice for creating 3D voxel art for use in games or illustrations.